 Overseas trips include our regular sports tours, subject specific tours and outreach trips.
-In the Summer, 80 pupils and staff enjoyed a successful 'Camps International' Trip to Costa Rica, and next year over 100 staff and pupils are preparing to go on the South Africa Sport Tour.
+In summer 2018, 80 pupils and staff enjoyed a successful 'Camps International' Trip to Costa Rica, and this year over 100 staff and pupils paticipated in the South Africa Sport Tour.
 Trips are a regular feature of the academic calendar and are offered to all corners of the globe.